ihe-k/Alzheimer-s-Disease/README.md

 ## Notes
 * Ensure all .npy feature files are correctly shaped and aligned.
+* The train_phq_score_*.npy files are merged to generate ground truth severity labels.
 * Misinformation risk is integrated directly into adjusted predictions.

 ## Acknowledgments